Employee Group Benefits

 Lastly, if you are retiring you should consider becoming an OSSTF Active Retired Member (ARM).

 Many supports are offered through our employer and through OTIP as members may be going through difficult moments in their lives.
 Each support is confidential.
-These include CAREPath, Posaction Plus, and Homewood Health Solutions (see links and attachements below)
+These include CAREPath, LifeWorks, and Homewood Health Solutions (see links and attachments below)

 Further, the Ontario Employment Standards Act allows for special statutory leaves depending on circumstances.
 The Canada Employment Insurance Act may actually provide employment insurance benefits while on these leaves.
 Some collective agreements may also provide "top-up" salary to EI benefits received.